zondervanedwin-collab/beyond-the-optimum/README.md

 ## Running the MATLAB example

-Open MATLAB and navigate to the `matlab` directory.
+Download or clone the repository and open the `matlab` directory in MATLAB.

 Run: